meolar/supertux-wiki/Badguys-World-1.md

 to 550 points.

 When carrying Mr. IceBlock, Tux is granted a “get out of jail free” card: if he hits another, non-invincible badguy, both Mr. IceBlock and the other badguy are killed, leaving Tux unharmed.
-A minor glitch occurs:
-Mr. IceBlock is scored as 0 points.
+Hovever, a minor glitch occurs - Mr. IceBlock is scored as 0 points.

 Mrs. Iceblock (Smartblock)
 ==========================